Remember

 Phishers try to look like an entity you trust to make you disclose your private information.
-Messages called phish appear to come from a reputable source such as the Lafayette Help Desk, a trusted online service, or a credit card company.
+Messages called phish appear to come from a reputable source, such as the Lafayette Help Desk, a trusted online service, or a credit card company.
+While email is the most common channel, the same tactics show up in text messages and phone calls, too.

-Phish might have Subjects like “Lafayette email update” or “Email account termination” and instruct you to click on a link and “login and update your account.”
-A message might look legitimate, but those who are clued-in will notice misspellings, bad grammar, or a From address that differs from an official contact email.
+Phish might have Subjects like “Lafayette email update” or “Email account termination” and instruct you to click on a link and “log in and update your account.”
+A message might look legitimate, but today’s phishing emails are often written or cleaned up with AI, so misspellings and bad grammar are no longer reliable giveaways.
+The signals that hold up are below.

 Spear phishing is email spoofing that targets a specific individual or organization in order to gain access to systems like email.
 Messages might be personalized, look authentic, and appear to come from a Lafayette email address.
 Pay particular attention to emails that appear to come from Lafayette College Webmail Services, ITS Help-Desk, Help Desk Support, or System Administrator.
 These messages may include an official Lafayette logo and include instructions to click on a link.